Campervanning in Italy: Everything you need to know

 We’ve included our itinerary as a guide to what you can see as you embark on your Italian campervan trip.
 This can be used to help you plan your own route.
-You may like to skip some sights, deviate to other towns and change the visiting order when planning your own road trip through Italy.
+You may like to skip some sights, deviate to other towns and change the visiting order when planning your own Italy by campervan trip.

 You might also find that you change your mind en route – that is half the fun sometimes – making it all up as you go along.
 We had a route planned for our Italy campervanning trip but took a detour to Croatia in the middle of it all!

 Therefore you may like to note that after Rome we headed to Ancona and caught a ferry to Croatia, did a detour back to Venice from Slovenia a few months later, and then a few months on again we arrived back at the ferry port of Bari, Italy (arriving from Greece), to complete our south Italy road trip in the campervan.